plan-d-io/Belgium-electricity-import-inference-engine/README.md

 - UK & Netherlands: gas-dominated marginality
 - Germany: regime switching between lignite, coal, and gas

 The result of this step is a detected marginal technology for each country and quarter hour — when such detection is possible.
+See the per-country assumptions below.

 #### Step 1b — Price-Imputed Fallback
 In many intervals: